 - Some specific areas to avoid at night are Kolen, Kit, Buurt, Overtoomse Veld, Amsterdam-Zuidoost, and Osdorp.
-These places MAY be fine in the day, but at night time they can be more sketchy.
+These places MAY be fine during the day, but at night time they can be more sketchy.

 - It’s absolutely ok to visit the Red Light District if you want.
-But if you go at night, try to remember this a place of prostitution.
-Some people here may be unsavory and you’ll probably want to avoid eye contact with drunken, lecherous men.
+But if you go at night, try to remember this is a place of prostitution.
+Some people here may be unsavoury and you’ll probably want to avoid eye contact with drunken, lecherous men.
 Go with a friend if you feel uncomfortable.

 - Do not leave your drink unattended.
 This applies if you head out to a bar or club alone or in a group.
 Drink spiking DOES happen and can be super nasty.
 DON’T accept drinks from strangers, either.

 - On a similar note, don’t get crazy drunk or stoned if you need to get home by yourself.
 It’s not nice.
 And if you’re stoned, just remember that “paranoia will destroy ya.”

 - Try to meet fellow travellers!
 Take a class, go on a walking tour, rent bikes with some hostel buddies, and see the city with other people.
 It’ll be a cool experience.